Kerri Pomarolli

 Kerri Pomarolli is an American comedian, actor and author based in Los Angeles.
+She is known for appearing on Judge Judy.
 She has appeared in over 75 stage productions and had recurring roles on Port Charles, and The Young and The Restless and "General Hospital".
 She has been in motion pictures such as "DeadLock", and her latest is on Netflix, "The Brennan Manning Story".
 She starred and co-produced I Love Kerri, which premiered on Sky Angel in June 2009.
 She has toured in stage productions from Off Broadway to Italy to playing the leading role of Vindice at the Young Vic Theater in London.
 She's also toured in many musical productions including" Leader of the Pack" in New York with leading role of Darlene Love.

 She has published 4 books.
 In 2008, she published Guys Like Girls Named Jennie.

 Early life and education

 Pomarolli was born in Dearborn, Michigan.
 When she was young, her mother enrolled her in dance classes.
 However, at the age of 11, she was diagnosed with scoliosis and was not able to pursue a career in dancing.
 A few months later, Pomarolli called a local theatre company and was cast as the lead in a local production of Lillian Hellman's The Children's Hour.
-Later, she worked in commercials and theatre in the Detroit area.
+Later, she worked in commercials and theatre in the Detroit area.She studied theater in New York at StageDoor Manor.
+She worked in Hershey Park as a musical perfomer.
+She interned for Bernadette Peters one woman show in Boston Ma.

-She graduated from Northville High School and joined University of Michigan from where she graduated in Musical Theatre BFA in 1996.
+She graduated from Northville High School and joined University of Michigan from where she graduated in Musical Theatre BFA .She studied Drama in London at British Amercan Drama Academy.
+She studied at Stella Adler Conservatory NYC.She studied comedy at The Groundlings and Second City in LA.